 After a short 30-minute break, we’ll head off on the next part of the tour…

 Next, we’ll climb the Palatine Hill, where the ancient city was founded.
 The Palatine Hill is a real archaeological wonder, home to settlements from the Iron Age to the 16th century.
 Gaze upon such sites as the Hut of Romulus, Rome’s legendary founder, and the Imperial Palace, where the emperors in their family engaged in ruling, politicking, and scheming.
-Get your camera at the ready – you really can’t beat these views!
+Get your camera at the ready because you really can’t beat these views!

 The final destination on our Colosseum Arena Tour is the Roman Forum.
 As the beating heart of ancient Rome, the Roman Forum was once a bustling hub of markets, law courts, temples, and more.
-It was here that Julius Caesar was cremated, where victorious triumphs paraded with the spoils of Roman conquests, here where two disgraced emperors were murdered in 69 AD, and here where Cicero delivered the speeches that shaped western culture for centuries.
+It was here that Julius Caesar was cremated, where victorious triumphs paraded with the spoils of Roman conquests, here where two disgraced emperors were murdered in 69 AD, and here where Cicero delivered the speeches that shaped Western culture for centuries.

 When our tour is over, feel free to stay and explore the Roman Forum at your own pace.